jrhackett/blog/content.en/docs/recipe/chicken-squash-halloumi-salad.md

 ## Instructions

 1. Preheat oven to 425
-2. Finely grate garlic and combine maranade ingredients in a bowl
+2. Finely grate garlic and combine marinade ingredients in a bowl
-3. Put chicken in bowl and evenly coat in maranade
+3. Put chicken in bowl and evenly coat in marinade
 4. Cut squash and halloumi into inch cubes
 5. Place squash and halloumi on a baking sheet and drizzle with olive oil, salt, cumin, and pepper, toss to combine
 6. Thinly slice shallots and make 3 piles on a baking sheet